Battle of Mobei: Western (Dingxiang) theatre

 The western theatre, although setting off with fewer expectations from Emperor Wu, proved more dramatic.
 Wei Qing's force, set off from Dingxiang, and were comparatively weaker than their eastern counterpart, as its force consisted mainly of leftovers from Huo Qubing's preferential picks for the east.
 Wei Qing also had other liabilities — he had five generals under his command that expected prestigious assignments, including an old but enthusiastic Li Guang.
 Li Guang insisted that he wanted a vanguard position as promised by Emperor Wu, but the emperor had secretly messaged Wei to refuse based on the superstition surrounding Li as jinxed with "bad fortune".
 Wei Qing then assigned Li Guang to combine forces with Zhao Shiqi on a barren eastern flanking route, an arrangement that Li protested against and led to him angrily storming out of the main camp.

 The Han army mobilized as planned.
-After a journey of over 500 mi, they encountered the Chanyu's main forces of 80,000 cavalry.
+After a journey of over 500 mi, they encountered the Chanyu's main forces of 80,000 cavalry waiting at the end of the desert.
 This was unexpected, as the original strategy was to let Huo Qubing's elite troops deal with the Chanyu's elite cavalry (the reason the two Han columns switched routes).
-The Xiongnu forces, however, had been waiting in anticipation to ambush their adversary.
-The Han forces, on the other hand, were tired and outnumbered, especially since the Li Guang and Zhao Shiqi's eastern division had not yet arrived on the battlefield.
-Without hesitation, the Xiongnu charged the Han forces with a 10,000-strong vanguard of cavalry.
+The Xiongnu forces were well rested and had been anticipating their adversary to be vulnerable to an ambush after traversing the desert; the Han forces, on the other hand, were indeed fatigued and outnumbered, especially since the Li Guang and Zhao Shiqi's eastern division had not yet arrived on the battlefield.
+Without hesitation, the Xiongnu charged the Han forces with a 10,000-strong cavalry vanguard.

-Wei Qing recognized the odds against him and quickly took defensive countermeasures.
-He ordered his troops to arrange heavy-armoured war wagons known as "Wu Gang Chariots" (武刚车/武剛車) into ring formations, creating mobile fortresses that provided archers, crossbowmen and infantry protection from the Xiongnu's powerful cavalry charges, and allowed Han troops to utilize their ranged weapons' advantages of precision.
-A 5,000-strong force of cavalry was deployed to reinforce the array and eradicate any Xiongnu forces that managed to infiltrate the ringed chariots.
-This tactic proved effective in countering the momentum of the nomadic cavalry, as the Xiongnu forces were unable to breach the Han army's lines.
+Wei Qing, however, immediately recognized the odds against him and quickly took defensive countermeasures.
+He ordered his troops to arrange heavy-armoured war wagons known as "Wu Gang Chariots" (武刚车/武剛車) into ring-like formations, creating mobile fortresses that provided archers, crossbowmen and infantry protection from the Xiongnu's formidable cavalry charges, and allowed Han troops to utilize their ranged weapons' advantage of precision over the Xiongnu horse archers.
+A 5,000-strong force of cavalry was deployed to reinforce the formations and eradicate any Xiongnu forces that managed to infiltrate past the defensive lines.
+This tactic proved effective in countering the momentum of the nomadic cavalry, as the Xiongnu forces were unable to breach the Han army's defense.
 With the Xiongnu's initial energy neutralized, the battle solidified into a stalemate with neither side making significant gains or losses.